ApiLogicServer/Docs/docs/Logic-Why.md

 3. Unlike procedural code, you neither "call" the rules, nor order their execution

-    * The Logic Bank rule engine ensures watches SQLAlchemy updates, and ensures the relevant rules are optimized and executed in the proper order per system-discovered rule dependencies.
+    * The Logic Bank rule engine watches SQLAlchemy updates, and ensures the relevant rules are optimized and executed in the proper order per system-discovered rule dependencies.

 &nbsp;